Here at Fethiye Times, we love to bring you articles about the many and varied activities there are to do in Fethiye and surrounding areas.

-Early last year we brought you an article on trekking and climbing.
-You can click on the link below and have a read if you missed it.
+A few weeks ago, we brought you an article on trekking and climbing.
+You can click on the link below if you missed it.

 Be sensible and stay safe

 Hiking can be a most enjoyable experience but without the right gear, it can quickly turn into a nightmare.
 Here’s a list of things to take with you or do to stay safe:

 Plan your route and tell someone where you are going.
 If you decide to make any changes to your route, let someone know.
 Take a map of the route and a compass for if you stray off the path and lose your bearings.

 It’s a good idea to check the weather forecast before you leave as it can change quickly in the winter months.
 Check sunset time too so you don’t accidentally get caught in the dark.

 Make sure you have your mobile phone with you, fully charged and programmed with relevant phone numbers, including Emergency Services 112

 If the battery life isn’t great on your phone, invest in a battery pack, charge it and take it with you.